Two-Layer Reinforcement Learning-Assisted Joint Beamforming and Trajectory Optimization for Multi-UAV Downlink Communications: GNN-BASED BEAMFORMING

 \subsection{Heterogeneous Graph Construction}

 At each time slot $t$, the local communication environment of UAV $n$ is modeled as a time-varying heterogeneous graph $\mathcal{G}_n[t] = (\mathcal{V}_n[t], \mathcal{E}_n[t])$.
-The node set $\mathcal{V}_n[t]$ comprises two types of nodes: a central UAV node $v_n$ and $K_n[t]$ user nodes $\{u_k\}_{k \in \mathcal{K}_n[t]}$, where $K_n[t] = |\mathcal{K}_n[t]|$ denotes the instantaneous number of associated users.
-The edge set $\mathcal{E}_n[t]$ constructs a fully connected topology to capture all physical interactions.
-Implicitly distinguished by node types, edges connecting the UAV $v_n$ to users $\{u_k\}$ represent data transmission links, while edges between user pairs $(u_k, u_j)$ denote interference coupling channels.
-This unified structure enables the GNN to aggregate global intra-cluster information for effective interference management.
-Since the optimization is performed per time slot, each time slot corresponds to an independent graph instance.
-Crucially, all such instances are processed by the same GNN model with shared parameters, enabling the framework to generalize across varying network topologies and user cluster sizes $K_n[t]$.
+The node set $\mathcal{V}_n[t]$ comprises a central UAV node $v_n$ and $K_n[t] = |\mathcal{K}_n[t]|$ associated user nodes $\{u_k\}_{k \in \mathcal{K}_n[t]}$.
+The edge set $\mathcal{E}_n[t]$ forms a fully connected topology within the cluster, where UAV-user edges represent desired communication links and user-user edges $(u_k, u_j)$ capture potential intra-cluster interference coupling.
+This unified structure enables the GNN to explicitly encode the interference structure induced by spatial proximity and shared transmission resources.
+As optimization occurs per time slot, each constitutes an independent graph instance.
+Crucially, a single parameter-shared GNN processes all instances, allowing the framework to generalize across varying network topologies and cluster sizes $K_n[t]$.